National Center for Research on Gifted Education

-The National Research Center on the Gifted and Talented is a collaborative partnership between the University of Virginia and the University of Connecticut.
-The faculty and students of the National Research Center on the Gifted and Talented conduct research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
+The National Center for Research on Gifted Education is a collaborative partnership between the University of Connecticut and the University of Virginia.
+The faculty and students of the National Center for Research on Gifted Education conduct research on methods and techniques for identifying and teaching gifted and talented students and for using gifted and talented programs and methods to serve all students.
 It also conducts program evaluations and surveys.
 As part of the work of the Center we collect, analyze, and develop information about gifted and talented education.
 One focus of the Center’s is the identification of and services for students who historically have not been included in gifted and talented education, including individuals with limited English proficiency, individuals with disabilities, and individuals living under economically disadvantaged conditions or minority students.